nimio-es/experiments-rest-api/README.md

 What I have to do:

 - Rest API for Customers.
-Each customer have to be defined with -- First name
+Each customer have to be defined with
+    - First name
-    -- Last name
+    - Last name
-    -- National Document of Identity
+    - National Document of Identity
-    -- Image (optional)
+    - Image (optional)
-    -- With each customer also store last purchases information
+    - With each customer also store last purchases information

 - Only admin roles can access the API.
-Use OAuth2 to check
+Restrict access using OAuth 2.

 - Optionally, one or more cucumber tests to check one or more end-points